ltpitt/python-jupyter-deep-learning-neural-network/README.md

 We use the weights to propagate signals forward from the input to the output layers in a neural network.
 We use the weights to also propagate error backwards from the output back into the network to update our weights.
 This is called *backpropagation*.

-> **Hint:** You'll need the derivative of the output activation function ($f(x) = x$) for the backpropagation implementation.
-If you aren't familiar with calculus, this function is equivalent to the equation $y = x$.
+To do so we'll need the derivative of the output activation function ($f(x) = x$) for the backpropagation implementation.
+This function is equivalent to the equation $y = x$.
 What is the slope of that equation?
 That is the derivative of $f(x)$.

-Below, you have these tasks:
+Below:
-1. Implement the sigmoid function to use as the activation function.
+1. Implemented the sigmoid function to use as the activation function.
 Set `self.activation_function` in `__init__` to your sigmoid function.
-2. Implement the forward pass in the `train` method.
+2. Implemented the forward pass in the `train` method.
-3. Implement the backpropagation algorithm in the `train` method, including calculating the output error.
+3. Implemented the backpropagation algorithm in the `train` method, including calculating the output error.
-4. Implement the forward pass in the `run` method.
+4. Implemented the forward pass in the `run` method.